apxteamwear/Shopify-Website/README.md

 **2. Updating Branding or Email Routing:**
 If the APX logo or email signature changes, you can replace the image files on GitHub and the app will reflect them instantly as long as they have the same name.

-If sales reps change, you can update their email addresses in the Apps Script code (app.gs) under:
+If sales reps change, you can update their email addresses in the Apps Script code (app.js) under:

 ```javascript
 const jamesEmail = "newemail@example.com";